kshetline/tubular_time/README.md

 static getPopulation(zoneName: string): number;
 ```

-This method returns a full list of available IANA timezone names in a structured form, grouped by regions (e.g. "Africa", "America", "Etc", "Europe", etc.).
-The large "America" region is broken down into three regions, "America", "America/Argentina", and "America/Indiana".
-There is also a "MISC" region that contains a number of redundant, deprecated, or legacy timezones, such as many single-name-no-slash timezones and SystemV timezones:
+This method returns a full list of available IANA timezone names in a structured form, grouped by regions (e.g. “Africa”, “America”, “Etc”, “Europe”, etc.).
+The large “America” region is broken down into three regions, “America”, “America/Argentina”, and “America/Indiana”.
+There is also a “MISC” region that contains a number of redundant, deprecated, or legacy timezones, such as many single-name-no-slash timezones and SystemV timezones:

 ```typescript
 export interface RegionAndSubzones {